ssa4403/Sales-Marketing-Executive-Dashboard/README.md

 # Sales and Marketing Analysis Dashboard

 This project showcases an executive dashboard for "AdventureWorks," offering insights into key business metrics.
-By meticulously constructing this dashboard, I've facilitated an intuitive grasp of key performance indicators (KPIs)—revenue, profit, order volume, and customer engagement metrics.
+By meticulously constructing this dashboard, I've facilitated an intuitive grasp of key performance indicators (KPIs) - revenue, profit, order volume, and customer engagement metrics.
 The multifaceted layers of the dashboard reveal trends, such as the surge in sales of specific products and the pivotal contributions of top customers.

 # Tools Used: